KPI dashboards are the perfect solution to control an airline’s operation.

-I guess you can imagine how complex it gets, when defining KPIs as for example Ground Time Sufficiency or Misconnex Quota.
+I guess you can imagine how complexity grows when defining KPIs as Ground Time Sufficiency or Misconnex Quota.

-The above mentioned complexity and related challenges, leads directly to the fact, that setting-up a KPI dashboard with to many KPIs isn’t a good idea at all.
+The mentioned complexity and related challenges leads directly to the fact that setting-up a KPI dashboard with too many KPIs isn’t a good idea at all.

 KPIs are important.
-Reliable data and correct calculation is important.
+Reliable data and correct calculation is essential.
 But it accounts for 50% only.

 The other 50% is about visualization.
-Without a at least proper — but preferably perfect and delightful visualization — you won’t get a sustainable usage and success of the dashboard.
+Without a proper — but preferably perfect and delightful visualization — you won’t get a sustainable usage and success of the dashboard.

 - No clear design concept

-Probably the most important and absolute killer-mistake: Your dashboard is not seamlessly integrated on required devices (screen, laptop, pad, mobile) and/or cannot be accessed with required devices at all.
+Probably the most critical and absolute killer-mistake: Your dashboard is not seamlessly integrated on required devices (screen, laptop, pad, mobile) and/or cannot be accessed with tools needed at all.

 Apart from that, there’s not much to say — the project success stands and falls with the accessibility of your user group — take care of it.